Issa Alekasir: Club career

 Alekasir joined Paykan after promoting with Esteghlal Ahvaz to Azadegan League in summer 2012.
 He spent a poor season with Paykan where he played 12 times without scoring a goal.
-In summer 2013 he joined to Albadr Bandar Kong.
+In summer 2013 he joined Albadr Bandar Kong.
 After Albadr Bandar Kong's relegation to Iran Football's 2nd Division in 2014, he joined Aluminium Hormozgan.
-After shining with his new club, he had offers from Foolad and Naft Tehran in mid-season, he tagged a Rls.3 billion (about US$80,000) fee which declined by both Pro League sides.
-He finished season with 11 goals and named as Best goal scorer of 2014–15 Azadegan League.
+After shining with his new club, he had offers from Foolad and Naft Tehran in mid-season, he tagged a Rls.3 billion (about US$80,000) fee which was declined by both Pro League sides.
+He finished the season with 11 goals and named as the best goal scorer of 2014–15 Azadegan League.

 Naft Tehran

-On 28 June 2015, he joined Naft Tehran with a three-years contract as a free agent.
+On 28 June 2015, he joined Naft Tehran with a three-year contract as a free agent.

 Return to Paykan

 In June 2018, he rejoined Paykan, where he played for one season.

 Sanat Naft Abadan

 Alekasir scored 12 goals in the 2019–20 season with Sanat Naft Abadan.